MileHacker Logo

 • No known archaeological sites or ruins exist.

-• Industrial heritage connections to diamond mining; access to sites is restricted and dangerous.
+• Industrial heritage connections to diamond mining; access to sites is not allowed and dangerous.

 • Do not attempt to visit mining sites without explicit, official authorization and a trusted local escort.